 Want to escape the hustle and bustle of airport strolling and have a space to rest, eat, drink or work for a spell?
 If you have access, airline clubs operated by American Airlines, British Airways, Delta and United are the perfect solutions for longer layovers.
 A great option for U.S. military travelers is the United Service Organization (USO) Denver, which provides access to a relaxing lounge, library, family services, food and more.

 Through the City and County of Denver’s “one percent for art” program, there are nearly 40 site-specific works of art to look for at DEN, including sculptures, murals and other installations in outdoor landscapes, inside Jeppesen Terminal and on all concourses, as well as the airport’s underground train system.
 DEN also collaborates with museums, cultural institutions and arts organizations to curate temporary exhibitions.

-Don’t miss the additional works of art at The Westin Denver International Airport (DIA), which has won a variety of architectural awards, and the RTD transit center.
+Don’t miss the additional works of art at the Westin Denver International Airport Hotel, which has won a variety of architectural awards, and the RTD transit center.
 Both are connected to the airport by the outdoor plaza situated between Jeppesen Terminal and the hotel.
 During the summer, watch for occasional free events and entertainment on the plaza.